konceptosociala/konceptosociala.github.io/content/blog/2023-07-22-material-proc-macro.md

 }
 ```

 That is, the developer had to manually create shaders and graphic pipelines for each material, which would be quite inefficient, as it would be necessary to write a large amount of boilerplate and relatively low-level code.
-Thus, it is appropriate to split the `Material` trait into several methods:
+Thus, it is appropriate to split `Material` trait into several methods:

 ```rust
 #[typetag::serde(tag = "material")]